 2. Constantly adjust your prices based on demand to get more bookings.

 There is also a post that deals with pricing here.
 Essentially, make sure you charge more in the high season, and when there are events on in town, and constantly watch your competitors for their price adjustments.
-This is a business where you have to be on the ball!
+This is a business where you have to be on the ball and it pays to reflect market activities.

 3. Ensure you use the non-refundable pricing option